nyu-web-design/digital-video-assignment/README.md

 - include a voiceover narration track
 - include a discrete musical soundtrack, faded in and out as appropriate, in a way that does not interfere with the voiceover and other sound of the film
 - include sound effects, done tactfully, where appropriate

+### Post-production editing requirements

+- you must use a digital audio editing app, like Audacity, to record a voiceover , musical soundtrack, and sound effects that add depth to your video.
+- experiment with [http://mentalfloss.com/article/21028/5-film-transitions-worth-knowing transitions] between shots, such as dissolves, fades and wipes
+- take inspiration from the masters.
+The montage technique you're doing in this workshop has a long history.

 ### Publishing requirements